|8 May 2022 - 18 May 2022||Space available|

 As well as a C4 Photo Safaris Photo guide (Shem Compion), we will also have four recognized and highly experienced specialist Arctic natural history guides

 Three meals a day and all Zodiac excursions as per daily program.

 A non-refundable deposit of 30% is balance is payable 8 week before tour start date.

-There is accommodation for a maximum of fourteen (12) clients and a minimum of nine (9) clients on this tour, registrations will be accepted strictly in the order they are received.
+There is accommodation for a maximum of fourteen (12) guests and a minimum of nine (9) guests on this tour, registrations will be accepted strictly in the order they are received.

 A detailed pre-departure document detailing climate, clothing, travel logistics, travel information, camera gear and other safari information will be sent to you a 6 weeks prior to your departure date.

 Although polar bears will remain our focus throughout, you can expect to photograph a range of wildlife and landscape subjects using a variety of lenses from wide-angle to telephoto.
 Most wildlife subjects will require a telephoto in the range 300mm - 500mm.
 A wide-angle zoom (e.g. 28 -135mm) would be ideal for scenic images.
 A tripod is recommended.
 The power supply on the boat is 220 volts.
 A European plug adaptor (two thick round pins) will be required.

-For clients who book with us, we will send through a comprehensive list on:
+For guests who book with us, we will send through a comprehensive list on:

 Board MS Stockholm in Longyearbyen harbour at 16h00.